-Many of these species have become popular to fish for, or in some cases bowfished.
-Let’s take an in-depth look at some of the most popular species out there.
+Many of these species have become popular to fish for or in some cases bowfished.
+Let’s take an in-depth look at some of the most popular species.

 Bighead carp are one of the several Asian carp species out there.
-They have been introduced worldwide and can be found in many places around North America, Europe, India, and South America.
+They have been introduced worldwide and can be found in many North America, Europe, India, and South America.

 Bighead Carp are very popular in terms of commercial aquaculture, being the fifth highest farmed fish in the world, coming in at 7.5% of all commercially farmed fish.